Frequently Asked Questions

 - What is a provisional Voter?

-- When will the pre-election (early voting) polls open?
+- When will the Early Voting sites open?

 - If I want to vote absentee, what is the last date to get in my application?

 - Can I apply for an absentee ballot for my child away at college if s/he is registered to vote here at home?

 - Can someone else bring in an absentee ballot for the voter who is out of town?

 - If I am guardian to a person who is mentally disabled, can I vote for him or her the way I know s/he would want to vote?

 - If I am in the military or live overseas, how do I vote absentee?

 - Can I find out on line as to how I can vote absentee?

 - Will the voter registration form be available in Braille or other languages?

 - Can I go to the DMV (Department of Motor Vehicles) office to register to vote?